Quantum classification of the MNIST dataset with Slow Feature Analysis: Introduction

+Computationally, the training part of the SFA algorithm has two steps.
+First, the matrix $X$ is mapped to the matrix $Z = XB^{-1/2}$ of the whitened data.
+Whitening data matrix $X$ consist in diagonalizing the covariance matrix $X^TX$ of the dataset, and transforming the data such that the covariance matrix becomes the identity.
+Because of whitening, we reduced the generalized eigenvalue problem to a normal eigenvalue problem.
+Then, $Z$ is projected onto the space spanned by the eigenvectors associated to the $K-1$ smallest eigenvalues of the matrix $\dot{Z}^T\dot{Z}$.
+Here $\dot{Z}$ is defined similar to $\dot{X}$: by sampling the point-wise differences of the whitened data.
+Because of this, we can redefine the derivative covariance matrix as $A := \dot{Z}^T\dot{Z}=(B^{-1/2})^T \dot{X}^T \dot{X}B^{-1/2}$. \\

+Remark that the best classical algorithms for operating on matrices and performing all the necessary linear algebraic procedures, are currently polynomial in the matrix dimensions.
+In fact, when the dimension of the input vectors becomes too large, procedures like full PCA or SFA become infeasible since their complexity is $\tilde{O}(min(n^2d, d^2n))$ \cite{ross2008incremental}.\\

+\paragraph{Quantum algorithms for linear algebra} In what follows we adopt the convention that the matrices stored in QRAM are pre-scaled, i.e. $\norm{M}_2 = 1$, where $\norm{M}_2$ is the spectral norm (see \cite{kerenidis2017quantumsquares} for an efficient procedure for this normalization).
+In recent work \cite{CGJ18, GSLW18}, QRAM based procedures for matrix multiplication and inversion have been discovered with running time $\tilde{O}(\kappa(M)\mu(M)\log(1/\epsilon))$, where $\kappa$ is the condition number of the matrix $M$, (i.e. the ratio between the biggest and smallest singular value), $\epsilon$ is the error, and the parameter $\mu(M)$ is defined as

-In recent work \cite{CGJ18, GSLW18}, QRAM based procedures for matrix multiplication and inversion have been discovered where the dependence on the error parameter was greatly improved to $\text{polylog}(1/\epsilon)$ and that on $\kappa$ to linear.
-There, the notion of block encodings is used which is shown to be equivalent to our notion of having an efficient data structure as the one described in Appendix A. In order to get the polylogarithmic dependence on the precision parameter $\epsilon$, the authors show how to perform the linear algebra procedures directly through the technique of qubitization and without explicitly estimating the singular values.
+for $s_{p}(M) := \max_{i \in [n]} \norm{m_i}_p^p$ where $\norm{m_i}_p$ is the $\ell_p$ norm of the i-th row of $M$, and $P$ is a finite set of size $O(1) \in [0,1]$.
+Note that $\mu(M) \leq \norm{M}_{F} \leq \sqrt{d}$ as we have assumed that $\norm{M}_2\leq 1$.
+We will see that it will be convenient to choose $\mu$ to be the maximum $\ell_1$ norm of the rows of the matrix, i.e. $\mu(M)=\norm{M}_\infty$.
+In these works, the notion of block encoding is used, which is shown to be equivalent to our notion of having an efficient data structure as the one described in the Supplementary Metherial.
+In order to get the polylogarithmic dependence on the precision parameter $\epsilon$, the authors show how to perform the linear algebra procedures directly through the technique of qubitization and without explicitly estimating coherently the singular values.
+Another important advantage of the new methods is that it provides easy ways to manipulate sums or products of matrices.
+We start by stating more precisely the results in \cite{CGJ18,GSLW18} about the quantum algorithms for linear algebraic procedures that we will use for proving the runtime and correctness of the QSFA algorithm.